ray-project/enhancements/reps/2022-09-19-ray-on-spark.md

 Spark does not provide explicit API for getting task allowed memory, SPARK_WORKER_MEMORY / SPARK_WORKER_CORES * RAY_NODE_NUM_CPUS

+#### How to support Ray object store memory ?
+We can allocate part of the memory assigned to spark task to be ray object-store-memory.
+(30% percent by default)

 #### How to make ray respect spark GPU resource scheduling ?
 In spark task, we can get GPU IDs allocated to this task, so, when launching Ray node, besides specifying `--num-gpus` options, we need specify `CUDA_VISIBLE_DEVICES`